Ryan Giggs breaks down in court describing night in cell as ‘worst experience’

 Former Manchester United footballer Ryan Giggs has broken down in court as he described his night in a police cell as “the worst experience of my life”.

-The 48-year-old later admitted to being “jealous” and “hot-headed” on occasions in his relationship with PR executive Kate Greville and had bullied and threatened her.

-He also accepted monitoring her movements online but he maintained he had never been violent towards her or controlling and coercive in their relationship.

-The ex-Wales manager said he was taken to Pendleton police station after being arrested on suspicion of assaulting his ex-partner on November 1 2020.
+The 48-year-old said he was taken to Pendleton police station after being arrested on suspicion of assaulting his ex-partner on November 1 2020.

 Asked by his lawyer, Chris Daw QC, how he engaged with the police when they arrived at his home in Worsley, Greater Manchester, Giggs said: “Just answered their questions.”